llee454/hornet-website/modules/search/Readme.md

 }

 /*
+  Accepts two arguments:

+  * query, a string that represents the current search query
-  Accepts one argument, done, a function that accepts two arguments: an Error object and a
+  * and done, a function that accepts two
+    arguments: error, an Error object; and
-  JQuery HTML Element.
-Generates a jQuery HTML
+    resultElement, a jQuery HTML Element

-  Object representing a search result, and passes it to done.
+  and passes a jQuery HTML Element that represents this entry to done.
 */
-search_Entry.prototype.getResultElement = function (done) {
+search_Entry.prototype.getResultElement = function (query, done) {
   done (null, $('<li></li>')
     .addClass ('search_result')
     .addClass ('search_' + getContentType (this.id) + '_result')